 - Voice and resonance

-Speech-language pathologists are employed in a variety of settings, including:
+Speech-language pathologists are employed in:

 - School systems

 - Community clinics and private practices

 - Academic/research laboratories